Care and Comfort for Children Born With Clefts

 Cleft lip and palate conditions happen early in the pregnancy.
 The two sides of a baby’s face usually form separately, then join in the middle.
 When the two sides of the face don’t join properly, a cleft or split is formed.
-The space in the palate can create a passage between the mouth and the nasal cavity, making eating and speaking normally difficult, if not impossible.
-Luckily, most cleft lip and palate patients can achieve normal facial function and appearance with treatment.
+These spaces in the palate can create a passage between the mouth and the nasal cavity, making eating and speaking normally difficult, if not impossible.
+Most cleft lip and palate patients can achieve normal facial function and appearance with treatment.

 Cleft Treatment at Arizona Oral & Maxillofacial Surgeons

-If you live near Tucson, AZ, or Oro Valley, AZ, and your child needs Alveolar Cleft treatment, our surgeons may be able to help!
 For patients requiring cleft lip or palate treatment, our office can assist you in contacting the local cleft lip and palate team.
-We understand that every parent wants the best treatment for their child, and our oral surgeons will be happy to discuss the treatment process with you.
-Contact one of our offices to learn more.
+We understand that every parent wants exceptional treatment for their child, and our oral surgeons will be happy to discuss the treatment process with you.
+Contact our office in Tucson or Oro Valley, AZ, to learn more.